pynbody/tangos/docs/histogram_properties.md

 in the database, it can be performed on the fly and reassembled accordingly in the same way as the original stored histogram data.

-The property `SpecSFR_histogram` calculates the specific star formation rate history of a halo given `SFR_histogram` and normalizing it by the mass at every intermediate step.
-We can call this in the same way as any other histogram property, but this time we are doing a live calculation, which is called like any other using `()` (in this case there are no relevant arguments to give).
+The property `SpecSFR_histogram`, for example, calculates the specific star formation rate history of a halo given `SFR_histogram` and normalizing it by the mass at every intermediate step.
+We can call this in the same way as any other histogram property, but this time we are doing a live calculation, which is called like any other live calculation (in this case there are no relevant arguments to give, but any argument taken by the live calculation will work like normal).

 ```
 halo.calculate('reassemble(SpecSFR_histogram())')
 ```

 It is still important to make sure that the time resolution is set correctly.
-For any live calculation acting on a histogram property, the time resolution, `sim["histogram_delta_t_Gyr"]`, should be set to what it was when the stored histogram data was originally calculated.
+For any live calculation acting on a histogram property, the time resolution, defined for each simulation by `sim["histogram_delta_t_Gyr"]`, should be set to what it was when the stored histogram data was originally calculated.

 Exercising caution
 -------------------